psvenk/pdf.js-seamonkey/README.md

 * In SeaMonkey 2.53+, the PDF may fail to load until you press the Stop button in the browser.

 For more information about pdf.js, see: https://github.com/mozilla/pdf.js

-Until pdf.js 2.0 is released, all releases posted here will be based on pre-release versions of pdf.js.

 ## Getting the Code